-Back to the Future: Gender, Ethnicity & The Informal Finance Options – Any Lessons from the Annual August Meetings of Igbo Women? - The News Chronicle
+Back to the Future: Gender, Ethnicity & The Informal Finance Options – Any Lessons from the Annual August Meetings of Igbo Women?

 The ’critical mandate’ in that article reinforces our point about a decade ago, which highlighted implications for public policy support geared towards “leveraging” and mainstreaming these kinds of finance initiatives to ensure maximum reach.

-It also provides evidence that corroborates similar findings in other contexts, notably Kenya in a recent article entitled “Why Kenya financial sector’s push towards social finance is beneficial in the long term.”
+It also provides evidence that corroborate similar findings in other contexts, notably Kenya in a recent article entitled “Why Kenya financial sector’s push towards social finance is beneficial in the long term.”

 Moving Forward – what next?